 This “dashboard” will allow me to see a quick view of our net worth, budget, log-in credentials for each account, and goals we’re striving for.
-Not only will it help me manage my finances better, it will provide a cheat sheet for Mrs. PT in the event something were to happen to me.
-It’s a good idea to print out a copy and throw it in the safe.
+Not only did it help me manage my finances better, it provided a cheat sheet for my wife in the event something were to happen to me.

-Of course, life changes all the time, so your financial statements will only be accurate for a short time.
-Consider adding the dashboard to your jump/flash drive or your Google Documents account so you can periodically update them.
-Good luck and let me know if you have any questions on editing your dashboard.
+Of course, life changes constantly, so your financial statements will only be accurate for a short time.
+Add the dashboard to your jump/flash drive or Google Docs account to update them periodically.